MIND-NYSPI/xnat-cs-tutorial/tutorial.md

 ```
 and sign in with your credentials.

 You can build your own Docker image, but you can also find many publically available images at [Docker Hub](https://hub.docker.com/).
 Sign in with the same credentials you used to log in to Docker on your XNAT server.
-This tutorial will use the [brainlife/fsl image](https://hub.docker.com/r/brainlife/fsl/), since we are going to move on to running FSL processes.
-To pull this image to your machine,
+This tutorial will first use the [xnat/dcm2niix image](https://hub.docker.com/r/xnat/dcm2niix/), and then later move to an image with FSL installed.
+To pull this the dcm2niix image to your machine,

 ```
-docker pull brainlife/fsl
+docker pull xnat/dcm2niix
 ```

-If instead you needed to run another program, like SPM, you could search Docker Hub for an image with SPM installed, or build your own image.

 The image should begin downloading.
-When it completes, if you navigate to Administer -> Plugin Settings -> Images & Commands, you should see listed `brainlife/fsl:latest`.
+When it completes, if you navigate to Administer -> Plugin Settings -> Images & Commands, you should see listed `xnat/dcm2niix:latest`.

 ## Setting Up a First Command